Cuomo signs bill allowing Congress to get Trump tax returns

 When the New York bill was making its way through the state legislature, Cuomo indicated he would sign it, provided it applied to everyone and not just Trump.
 While the bill does meet that standard, critics believed it to be unconstitutional because it was motivated by a desire to specifically target Trump.
 The Constitution prohibits what is known as a "bill of attainder," or a law that singles out an individual person for punishment.

-The bill itself does not make any reference to Trump or any other person, but Democrats like state Sen. Brad Hoylman who sponsored a version of the bill, and House Judiciary Committee Leader Jerrold Nadler, D-N.Y., specifically mentioned Trump in reference to the legislation.
+The bill itself does not make any reference to Trump or any other person, but Democrats like state Sen. Brad Hoylman, who sponsored a version of the bill, and House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., specifically mentioned Trump in reference to the legislation.
 Nadler described it in the context of House Democrats' quest to get Trump's tax returns, calling it "a workaround to a White House that continues to obstruct and stonewall the legitimate oversight work of Congress."

 In the past, presidential candidates traditionally disclosed their tax returns prior to the general election.
 Trump said he would not do so because he was under audit.